plal99/Google-Meet-Bot/README.md

     - Links to all the classes (links should be in the `.env` file)
     - Class timings (in `createTimeTable()` and `createTempTimeTable()` functions)
     - Class subjects (Make sure you name all subjects consistently)
 - This currently joins a class when there are atleast 5 people and leaves the class when less than 15 people, warns you of class getting over when more than 10 people leave the class.
 So you are covered from all sides.
-To make changes in this make changes in `class.py` (in `JOIN_PEOPLE` and `LEAVE_PEOPLE`)
+So make changes in `class.py` (`JOIN_PEOPLE` and `LEAVE_PEOPLE`)

 # Disclaimer